AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 ## How Real Use Monitoring works for a customer {#how-rum-works-for-a-customer}

-Real Use Monitoring automatically monitors client-side traffic automatically.
+Real Use Monitoring automatically monitors client-side traffic.
 As an Adobe customer, you do not need to take any additional steps, as this service is seamlessly integrated into your existing setup.
-With the General Availability (GA) rollout, you automatically benefit from this new feature.
-At present, Real Use Monitoring service does not expose the metrics.
-This functionality is still under development and in early stages.
-It may become available in future releases.
+With Real Use Monitoring (RUM) being Generall Availability (GA) , you automatically benefit from this new feature.
+Real Use Monitoring service does not expose any metrics today through a visualisation tool.
+We are working to deliver this functionality to you as soon as possible.

 <!-- Alexandru: hiding temporarily, until we figure out where this needs to be linked to